kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

 - There are some programmes I can recall that are affiliated with labs in other schools (eg USC had a liquid Propulsion lab programme), but they don't pay.
   So again, if someone is working, they essentially have to give up their job or miss large chunks of work to do unpaid programmes.
-And a friend of mine who did do such a programme said it was almost critical to have a car (btw, JPL is similar; it's a remote-ish facility and there is a bus, but other than that, most people use the parking lot and drive cars or motorcycles).
+And a friend of mine who did do such a programme said it was almost critical to have a car (btw, JPL is similar; it's a remote-ish facility and there is a bus, but other than that, most people use the parking lot and drive cars or motorcycles...although when I did do the workshop, they housed us in a hotel in Glendale and shuttled us to and from the facility each day.
+However, this doesn't work for employees that need to stay super late).
 - There is another place that does have internships for night school students (at least on the surface), and they fit you with a lab (it might be some
   California programme; I forget).
 But I thought it was probably just a loophole they didn't think of and maybe they don't really want night school applicants (that sometimes happens too lol!)?
 - Oh, I also contacted a lab once and a scientist there emailed me back to laugh at me that "I didn't even have any published work" (how dare you contact me, you